 But exactly how much does it cost to charge an electric car?
-There are multiple ways to charge at home or using a public charger and the cost varies widely.
+There are multiple ways to charge at home or using the UK’s public charging network, and the cost varies widely.
 It depends on many factors, including where you charge, when you charge, your car’s battery size, how much charge you need and what speed you charge at.

 Here, we’ve detailed everything you need to know about charging your electric car, the estimated costs and what to expect when charging.

 One of the key upsides to owning an electric car is the ability to charge it at home.
 You’re likely to find it makes sense to get your car ready for the next day’s driving by charging at home most of the time, since you’re there every night.
-The government’s ‘Go Ultra Low’ campaign calculated that 90% of electric-car charging is done at home – although as electric-car adoption grows, solutions are being sought for those without dedicated off-street parking.
+The government’s ‘Go Ultra Low’ campaign calculated that 90% of electric-car charging is done at home – but there are plenty of charging solutions now available for those without off-street parking.

-As of mid-2022, the average electricity cost in the UK is around 28 pence per kilowatt-hour (kWh).
-So, using a 3kW charger to fully top up a Nissan Leaf with a 40kWh battery would take 13.3 hours, at a cost of approximately £11.
-With the Nissan’s quoted range of 168 miles, that amounts to around 6.5 pence per mile.
-For a rough comparison, a typical petrol car costs nearly 20 pence per mile to run, making an electric car much cheaper to run, even in the context of 2022's high energy prices, electric cars charged at home are still cheaper to fuel.
+At the time of writing, the average electricity cost in the UK is 34 pence per kilowatt-hour (kWh).
+So, using a 7kW wallbox to fully recharge a Volkswagen ID.3 with a 58kWh battery would take a little over nine hours, and cost you approximately £20.
+With the ID.3’s claimed range of up to 264 miles, that works out to around 13 pence per mile.
+For a rough comparison, a typical petrol car costs nearly 20 pence per mile to run, so even with today’s high energy prices, electric cars charged at home are still cheaper to fuel.

-Cost of charging at public charging points and motorway services
+Cost of public charging and charging at motorway services

-Other major UK networks to look at include Osprey (49p per kWh), MFG (55p per kWh), Shell Recharge (59p per kWh), Gridserve (50p per kWh), InstaVolt (57p per kWh) and IONITY (72p per kWh).
-You can use Zap-Map’s website or app to find the nearest locations to you, and see the most up-to-date pricing information.
+You can use Zap-Map’s website or app to find the nearest locations to you, as well as see the most up-to-date pricing information.